Berea-College-CSC-226/p01-main/README.md

 ---

 ## Milestone 4: Final Code, Presentation, Demo
-*Due at the start of your section's Final Exam period.*
+*Due on Fri Oct 2, 2020*

 ### ❗User Instructions
 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button.

 ### ❗Errors and Constraints
 Every program has bugs or features that had to be scrapped for time.
 Use this section to create a bullet list of all known errors and deficiencies that remain in your code.
-Bugs you acknowledge here won't be penalized.
-Bugs found that aren't acknowledged here will be penalized!
+Bugs found that aren't acknowledged here will be penalized.

 ### ❗Reflection
-In 3 - 4 well-written paragraphs, address the following (at a minimum):
+In three to four well-written paragraphs, address the following (at a minimum):
 - Why did you select the project that you did?
 - How closely did your final project reflect your initial design?
 - What did you learn from this process?